Abhisheknakka/GoogleJobsSerpAPI/README.md

 - R installed on your system
 - `httr` and `jsonlite` libraries installed in R
-- A valid SerpAJPI key
+- A valid SerpAPI key

 ## Installation